 Section 42.1 Duration.
-All of the provisions of this Agreement shall become effective upon execution by a representative of both parties, unless otherwise specified.
-This Agreement shall continue in full force and effect for a term of three (3) years from September 1, 2016.
+All of the provisions of this Agreement will become effective upon execution by a representative of both parties, unless otherwise specified.
+This Agreement will continue in full force and effect for a term of three (3) years from September 1, 2019 except as provided below.